 Sometimes you don’t need to work on your septic tank, but around it.
-In such cases it is important to be aware of any electrical hazards that may be underground.
-If you strike one of these wires, you could end up with electrical shock.
+In such cases, it is important to be aware of any electrical hazards that may be underground.
+If you strike one of these wires, you could end up with an electrical shock.
 Risk increases when using a metal shovel to dig.
 In addition, sparks could ignite, again causing your tank to implode.

 7) Avoid heavy machinery

 This is more of a money-saving tip than it is a safety tip.
 Heavy machinery can cause damage to your septic tank.
 This is especially true if you are passing over the ground that covers it.
 To avoid any need for costly repairs, just avoid running anything heavy over the area surrounding your tank.